unibe-icelab/thz-image-explorer/paper/paper.md

 dotTHz standard.
 If HDF5 is already installed on the system, the user can change remove the `hdf5-sys-static` feature from the `dotthz` dependency in the `Cargo.toml` file.

-On Linux, the following dependencies need to be installed first as a requirement for `egui`:
+On Linux, the following dependencies need to be installed first as a requirement for `egui` and `bevy`:

 - `libclang-dev`
 - `libgtk-3-dev`